- 403 errors will usually be shown on screen immediately

 .htaccess file.
 Developers using SFTP often forget to upload that hidden file.
 See our .htaccess help.

 Sometimes 403 errors are caused by wrong file permissions.
-This can happen when you deploy with SFTP or SSH.
-Make sure that PHP has write permissions for the files
+This can happen when you deploy with SFTP or SSH or sometimes Git.
+Make sure that PHP has write permissions for files like

 744 with your SFTP client or by SSH.
-Any
+All